Mistarin/SafeLauncher/README.md

 ### Method 3: Building the AppImage with Docker

-You can build a clean, reproducible AppImage using the automated Docker build toolchain:
+The Docker build script creates a reproducible AppImage:

 ```bash
 ./packaging/build-appimage-docker.sh
 ```

-The resulting standalone binary will be placed at `dist/SafeLauncher-x86_64.AppImage`.
+The resulting binary is placed at `dist/SafeLauncher-x86_64.AppImage`.

 ---